michellejoo/ECE230-lab7/README.md

 Matt DeRoos

 ## Summary
 In this lab we looked at how subtraction using full adders and half subtractor works.
-We compared the behavior of a half subtractor with a half adder from the previous lab.
+We compared the behavior of a half subtractor with a full adder from the previous lab.
 The truth tables for both circuits are similar.
 The half subtractor outputs a borrow instead of a carry like the full adder.

 Ones complement allows subtraction and it has an end‑around carry when a carry is output from the MSB most significant bit.